We advice you to join Rwanda Beyond´s Bikepacking trip instead!

-All countries can receive a visa on entry to Rwanda – you can pay in USD or with a Credit Card.
+All countries can receive a visa on entry to Rwanda, for members of African Union, Commonwealth and Francophonie, this is free of charge – others can pay at arrival in USD or with a Credit Card.
 Immigration link and further information is here.

 We advise that participants drink filtered or bottled water throughout their time in Rwanda.
 There are many places along the route to replenish your supplies.
 IF you are needing to drink from an alternative water source then do use your preferred bacterial filter and purification tablets.

 Most of Rwanda is populated by humans and there are no large wild animal populations outside of the national park boundaries.
 There are monkeys in different areas of the country.
 Insects and mosquitoes can be a nuisance, especially at dusk and dawn in low marshy areas, so take the needed precaution with covering up and using repellent.

 Rwanda doesn’t have a culture of ‘wild camping’ and although it is a safe country with low crime rates we advise that you seek out a bar, restaurant, hotel or campsite that will be able to support you during those needed naps.
 Many of these locations have provision of a walled garden/area.
 If you choose to rest at the side of the route then be aware you will likely have quite some attention (wanted or unwanted) from locals.

 We will provide you with a race map with some information about villages where you’re most likely to find accommodation (you would never be more than 50 km away from such a village).
 Race participants can sleep for free in some of the checkpoints.

 Race around Rwanda is organised by RaR Events Ltd., a Rwanda registered organisation, ran by a Brit and a Belgian living in Rwanda.